 Now, imagine that the engine was such that it had to be kept on in order to keep the slack line tight.
 (For pollution control, lets say the motor is electric.
 An advantage here is that we can measure the current draw of the motor as a way of measuring how hard the motor is working.)
 So, the tighter the line is, the more the motor has to work to tighten the line further and we can measure this by the increase in current draw.

 As with measuring changes in tension, changes in motor output can be registed instantaneously.

-As an example of this, if while driving the road gets steeper but you don't change accelerator pedal pressure, the engine note will become higher because the engine is working harder.
+As an example of this, if while driving a car on the road, the road gets steeper but you don't change accelerator pedal pressure, the engine note will become higher because the engine is working harder.
 As a result, simply by listening to engine pitch, you can notice changes in how hard the engine is working.

 In our body, our muscles are the equivalent of engines.
 They give out sensations that tell us exactly how hard they are working.
-At the same time, connective tissue, when tensed, tells us how much stretch it is under.
+At the same time, connective tissue tension tells us how much stretch it is under.
 Both of these signals happen in real time.
 And not only can we use these signals to "feel" our body (in real time, no less).
 We can also use them to infer the state that our joints are in.

-Our brain, can read these signals.
-The two types of signal may be how our brain senses how the parts of our body are related.
+Our brain can read these signals.
+The two types of proprioceptive signal may be how our brain senses how the parts of our body are related.
 What this means is that our brain can detect when a muscle isn't working.